 4. Incorporate probiotic-rich foods

-Probiotics help strengthen the good bacteria in your gut while limiting the growth of harmful bacteria.
+Probiotics help strengthen the beneficial bacteria in your gut while limiting the growth of harmful bacteria.
 A balanced gut microbiota is crucial for maintaining regular and efficient bowel movements, as these good bacteria facilitate the passage of food and waste through your digestive system.

 5. Favor foods containing prebiotics

 Prebiotics are like "superfoods" for your good gut bacteria!
 They're found in foods like onions, garlic, bananas, asparagus, leeks, and artichokes.
-These prebiotics aren't digested by your body, but they serve as food for the beneficial bacteria in your gut.
+These prebiotics aren't digested by your body, but they serve as food for the beneficial bacteria in your gut flora.
 By feeding these good bacteria, they help them multiply and function better.

 7. Limit the consumption of irritating and ultra-processed foods

-8. Adopt healthy bathroom routines
+8. Adopt healthy toilet routines

 9. Practice relaxation techniques to reduce stress